Let's Make This Juneteenth Our Collective Independence Day

 So, I ask today: What is freedom?

-We are happy that America has finally awoken to the plights that Black and brown people have been subjected to since our arrival in this country.
+We are happy that America has finally awoken to the plights that Black and brown people have been subjected to since we arrived in this country.

-We encourage you to see this moratorium as a call to action, a call to teach, a call to love and a call to finally grant true freedom.
+We encourage you to see this moratorium as a call to action, a call to teach, a call to love and a call to grant true freedom finally.

-Let’s commit to allowing this time, this Juneteenth, to be a true reckoning through a celebration of OUR collective freedom—freedom from injustice, freedom from racism, freedom from oppression, freedom from hate, freedom in the very sense of the word—the power or right to act, speak, or think as one wants without hindrance or restraint!
+Let’s commit to allowing this time, this Juneteenth, to be a true reckoning through a celebration of OUR collective freedom—freedom from injustice, racism, oppression, hate, freedom in the very sense of the word—the power or right to act, speak, or think as one wants without hindrance or restraint!

 In doing this, we will finally honor and recognize a very important holiday—our collective independence day